rubensworks/PhD-Thesis/content/storing/evaluation.md

 more time for each new version ingestion, as will be shown in the next section.
 As BEAR-B-hourly with 1,299 versions already takes more than three days to ingest, the 21,046 versions from BEAR-B-instant would require too much time to ingest.
-Our experiments were executed on a 64-bit
-Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU.
+All of our experiments were executed on a 64-bit Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU.